nayemalways/TourManagemetBackend/README.md

+# TripPlanner 🍹⛱️
-# TripPlanner -- A Tour Managemant Application 🍹⛱️
+## A Tour Management Application

 ***status: Still in progress...***